-Consuming green food, such as spinach, broccoli or lettuce, or food that contains green food coloring can lead to green poop.
-Stool that is green due to diet happens to both adults and children.
+Consuming green food like spinach, broccoli or lettuce, or eating food that contains green food coloring can lead to green poop.
+Stool that is green from diet can occur in both adults and children.

-What to do: if you have green poop due to the intake of green food, the best thing to help the stool go back to normal is to stop eating that food, at least for a while.
-The stool will go back to being brown, as soon as the body gets rid of that food and, therefore, it is no cause for concern.
+What to do: if you have green poop due to the intake of green food, the best thing to help the stool return to its normal is to avoiding eating the same food, at least for a while.
+The stool will usually go back to being brown once the green food has been excreted from the body, therefore, it is not a cause for a major concern.

 2. Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is a condition characterized by the inflammation of the intestinal villi, which typically causes stomach ache, flatulence and bloating, but can also lead to the production of green stools.
+Irritable bowel syndrome (IBS) is a condition characterized by the inflammation of the intestinal villi, which typically causes stomach ache, flatulence and bloating, but can also lead to the production of green stools or yellow stools.

 What to do: IBS symptoms can be managed by making some lifestyle changes: diet and stress management.
 Therefore, we recommend that you follow a suitable diet under the supervision of a nutritionist, and carry out activities that reduce stress levels and stop the symptoms from getting worse or progressing.